 It may seem ironic that I’ve chosen to call this first blog post A Kemetic Conclusion, when we’ve only just started.

-The happiness and resolve that is felt, when you decide on a path that is spiritually safe and fulfilling, is quite profound.
-I think the circumstances surrounding every new Kemetic’s path is unique, though there are bound to be common threads.
-This is a theme I would love to explore more with you!
+The happiness and resolve that I’ve felt, having decided on a path that is spiritually safe and fulfilling, is quite profound.
+I think the circumstances surrounding every new Kemetic’s path are unique, though there are bound to be common threads.
+This is a theme I would love to explore more with all of you.

 My name is Scott, and I’m the scribe behind Kemetic Blog.
 In this very first post, I’d like to share how I arrived at a Kemetic conclusion in my life, and why I chose Egyptian neo-paganism as my new religion.
-To be completely honest, it all happened out of the blue.
-During the first wave of COVID-19 in Queensland (that’s in Australia, mate and yet I’m American by birth, so I can see how that might be confusing) I was only getting 1.5 shifts of work per week and had to start job hunting and hopping around in order to pay my bills and survive.
-Not fun!
+To be completely honest, it all happened out of the blue!
+During the first wave of COVID-19 in Queensland (that’s in Australia, mate and yet I’m American by birth, so I can see how that might be confusing) I was only getting 1.5 shifts of work per week and had to start job hunting and hopping in order to pay my bills and survive.
+It wasn’t fun!

-Once I began to gain momentum in the task of putting my life back together, it became very obvious that new spiritual guides were working with me behind the scenes and were becoming more and more apparent.
-I’ve been able to perceive non-physical beings and non-physical realities all my life, but I shy away from terms like ‘psychic’ and ‘gifted clairvoyant’.
-Don’t worry, I don’t charge $5.95 per minute for anything (if only).
-I’m a mental health nurse by profession.
+Once I began to gain momentum in the task of putting my life back together, it became obvious to me, that new spiritual guides were working with me behind the scenes and were becoming more and more apparent.
+I’ve been able to perceive non-physical beings and non-physical realities my whole life, but I shy away from terms like ‘psychic’ and ‘gifted clairvoyant’.
+Don’t worry, I don’t charge $5.95 per minute for anything.
+As it happens, I’m a mental health nurse by profession.

 On one hand, these new guides that had come into my life were very humble.
-They did not act like big-shots at all.
+They didn’t act like bigshots at all.
 No one burst through the door, declaring, “I am the great and powerful so-and-so.”
 In all honesty, they should have because they’re amazing.
 Yet they only revealed their identities to me once I asked them to do so.
-On the other hand, I could feel their energy was quite powerful; I almost became frightened at one point, because the experiences were so intense but I knew I didn’t want them to leave.
+Meanwhile, on the other hand, I could feel their energy was indeed, quite powerful.
+I almost became frightened at one point, because my experiences with them were so intense but I knew I didn’t want them to leave.

 When I arrived at a Kemetic conclusion…

 In a moment of clarity, I realised these beings were actually deities, who were not giving themselves enough credit.
 Not in the least!
-One particular impression I received was the designer of a quilt-cover I bought for my bedroom was influenced by one of the deities (more than likely an unconscious influence).
-I asked these beings who they were and immediately became flooded with Egyptian imagery: white pyramids, ankhs, the wings of Isis and Anubis’ face, Tutankhamun’s golden funerary mask, Sekhmet was there also, lot’s of gold and the sparkling waters of the Nile and of course, the sun.
+One particular impression I received was the designer of a quilt-cover I bought for my bedroom was influenced by one of the deities (more than likely, an unconscious influence).
+I asked these beings who they were and I immediately became flooded with Egyptian imagery: white pyramids, ankhs, the wings of Isis and Anubis’ face, Tutankhamun’s golden funerary mask, Sekhmet was there also, lot’s of gold and the sparkling waters of the Nile and of course, the sun.
 Even Sobek was there, who was quite cordial and gregarious.
 I quickly got the picture of who they were and what was going on.
 Also for the record, my room refresh was not what we would consider to be Egyptian-themed, it was just some nice stuff from Target Australia.
 And also for the record, I did not have COVID and wasn’t hallucinating.

-I knew something special was happening and I wanted to learn how to pay proper respects to these deities and that’s what led me to research ancient Egyptian religion and spirituality.
-Coming from a Roman Catholic background, peppered with various forays into New Age spirituality, it was quite a leap, but that’s another story!
+I knew something very special was happening and I wanted to learn how to pay proper respect to these deities and that’s what led me to research ancient Egyptian religion and spirituality.
+Coming from a Roman Catholic background, peppered with various forays into New Age spirituality, it was quite a leap into Egyptian neo-paganism, but that’s another story!
 If we come back to this crucial moment, I knew my life had changed and would never be the same.
 I had arrived at a Kemetic conclusion.

 Thank you, for reading my very first post on Kemetic Blog.
 To any Kemetic neo-pagans who may be reading, I would love to connect with you and hear about how you came to your own Kemetic conclusion!